-The Transportation Authority provides operational subsidies each year to DTC which equals approximately 60% of DTC's total operating expenditures.
+The Transportation Authority provides operational subsidies each year to DTC which equaled approximately 62% of DTC's total revenue.

 DTC also meets two of the imposition of will criteria.
 The Director of the DTC is appointed by the Secretary of Transportation, with written approval of the Governor, and shall serve at the pleasure of the Secretary (2 Del.
 C. §1307 (a)).
 Thus, the State has the ability to remove appointed members of the organization's governing board.